dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Purchases/_index.md

 ---
-title: "Purchase operations"
+title: "Create a Purchase"
-linkTitle: "Purchase operations"
+linkTitle: "Create a Purchase"
 date: 2023-03-02T11:40:29-05:00
 Description: >
   Learn how to create a purchase using the API flow by providing its basic information.
 Furthermore, explore the various operations available for existing purchases.